Can't I just use spelling and grammar checks?

 I've always loved language!
 I was correcting teachers' spelling before I hit my teens.
 (Sorry.)

-I've taken industry-standard proofreading and copyediting training courses with the Society for Editors and Proofreaders and work to keep my skills up-to-date.
+I've taken industry-standard proofreading and copyediting training courses with the Chartered Institute of Editing and Proofreading and work to keep my skills up-to-date.

 I also have a bachelor's degree in law, a master's degree in management, a postgraduate diploma in public management (with a focus on public policy) and am a fully qualified chartered accountant.